7 mins. read

 Emotional support

 The emotional impact of a cancer diagnosis can be incredibly hard to navigate.
-As a career, it can be particularly tough to juggle the help you provide with your own feelings and welfare.
+As a carer, it can be particularly tough to juggle the help you provide with your own feelings and welfare.
 Having emotional support can be invaluable for both you and the loved one you care for.

 Free support